FACTBOX-The Biden Cabinet: President-elect builds a team

 SECRETARY OF STATE: ANTONY BLINKEN

-A longtime Biden confidant who served as No. 2 at the State Department and as deputy national security adviser in Obama's administration.
+The longtime Biden confidant served as No. 2 at the State Department and as deputy national security adviser in Obama's administration.

 NATIONAL SECURITY ADVISER: JAKE SULLIVAN